Part 4, Chapter XXI. WORK AND WAGES

 Modern industrialism was not intent upon designedly increasing the joy of labor.
 It relied upon the material improvement that it brought to its employees in their capacity as wage earners as well as in their capacity as consumers and buyers of the products.
 In view of the fact that job-seekers thronged to the plants and everyone scrambled for the manufactures, there seemed to be no need to resort to special devices.
 The benefits which the masses derived from the capitalist system were so obvious that no entrepreneur considered it necessary to harangue the workers with procapitalist propaganda.
 Modern capitalism is essentially mass production for the needs of the masses.
 The buyers of the products are by and large the same people who as wage earners cooperate in their manufacturing.
 Rising sales provided dependable information to the employer about the improvement of the masses' standard of living.
 He did not bother about the feelings of his employees as workers.
 He was exclusively intent upon serving them as consumers.
 Even today, in face of the most persistent and fanatical anticapitalist propaganda, there is hardly any counter-propaganda.

 This anticapitalist propaganda is a systematic scheme for the substitution of tedium for the joy of labor.
 The joy of labor of classes 1 and 2 depends to some extent on ideological factors.
-The worker rejoices in his place in society and his active cooperation in its productive effort.
-If one disparages this ideology and replaces it by another which represents the wage earner as the distressed victim of ruthless exploiters, one turns the joy of labor into a feeling of disgust and tedium.
+The worker

 No ideology, however impressively emphasized and taught, can affect the disutility of labor.
 It is impossible to remove or to alleviate it by persuasion or hypnotic suggestion.
 On the other hand it cannot be increased by words and doctrines.
 The disutility of labor is a phenomenon unconditionally given.
 The spontaneous and carefree discharge of one's own energies and vital functions in aimless freedom suits everybody better than the stern restraint of purposive effort.
 The disutility of labor also pains a man who with heart and soul and even with self-denial is devoted to his work.
 He too is eager to reduce the lump of labor if it can be done without prejudice to the mediate gratification expected, and he enjoys the joy of labor of class 3.

 However, the joy of labor of classes 1 and 2 and sometimes even that of class 3 can be eliminated by ideological influences and be replaced by the tedium of labor.
 The worker begins to hate his work if he becomes convinced that what makes him submit to the disutility of labor is not his own higher valuation of the stipulated compensation, but merely an unfair social system.
 Deluded by the slogans of the socialist propagandists, he fails to realize that the disutility of labor is an inexorable fact of human conditions, something ultimately given that cannot be removed by devices or methods of social organization.
-He falls prey to the Marxian fallacy that in a socialist commonwealth work will arouse not pain but pleasure.*47
+He falls prey to the Marxian fallacy that in a socialist commonwealth work will arouse not pain but pleasure.

 The fact that the tedium of labor is substituted for the joy of labor affects the valuation neither of the disutility of labor nor of the produce of labor.
 Both the demand for labor and the supply of labor remain unchanged.
-For people do not work for the sake of labor's joy, but for the sake of the mediate gratification.
-What is altered is merely the worker's emotional attitude.
+For people do not work for the sake of labor’s joy, but for the sake of the mediate gratification.
+What is altered is merely the worker’s emotional attitude.
 His work, his position in the complex of the social division of labor, his relations to other members of society and to the whole of society appear to him in a new light.
 He pities himself as the defenseless victim of an absurd and unjust system.
 He becomes an ill-humored grumbler, an unbalanced personality, an easy prey to all sorts of quacks and cranks.
-To be joyful in the performance of one's tasks and in overcoming the disutility of labor makes people cheerful and strengthens their energies and vital forces.
+To be joyful in the performance of one’s tasks and in overcoming the disutility of labor makes people cheerful and strengthens their energies and vital forces.
 To feel tedium in working makes people morose and neurotic.
-A commonwealth in which the tedium of labor prevails is an assemblage of rancorous, quarrelsome and wrathful malcontents.
+A

 However, with regard to the volitional springs for overcoming the disutility of labor, the role played by the joy and the tedium of labor is merely accidental and supererogatory.
 There cannot be any question of making people work for the mere sake of the joy of labor.
 The joy of labor is no substitute for the mediate gratification of labor.
 The only means of inducing a man to work more and better is to offer him a higher reward.
 It is vain to bait him with the joy of labor.
 When the dictators of Soviet Russia, Nazi Germany, and Fascist Italy tried to assign to the joy of labor a definite function in their system of production, they saw their expectations blighted.